Trip To Japan

 Book now

 The Arctic Zone is home to ringed seals, whose curious faces and playful antics make them a visitor favorite.
-These seals are well-adapted to cold temperatures, with a thick layer of blubber and a coat that helps them stay warm in freezing waters.
-In the wild, ringed seals use their claws to maintain breathing holes in the ice, which they use to come up for air.
+These seals are well-adapted to cold temperatures, with a thick layer of fat and a coat that helps them stay warm in freezing waters.

-Seals have sleek, streamlined bodies that make them excellent swimmers, allowing them to catch fish, their main diet, with ease.
-The Arctic Zone exhibit simulates the cold waters and icy environment of their natural habitat, providing visitors a look at the challenges and adaptations of Arctic marine animals.
+It allows them to catch fish, their primary diet, with ease.
+The Arctic Zone exhibit simulates the cold waters and icy environment of their natural habitat, providing visitors with a look at the challenges and adaptations of Arctic marine animals.

 10. The Aqua Gate